abdullahmujahidali/JavaScript/2.IgnitingOurApp/README.md

 ### What is transitive dependencies?

 When we install a package, it may have some dependencies.
 Those dependencies are called transitive dependencies.

+### `npx` vs `npm`

+With `npm` is used to install packages globally. `npx` is used to execute a package.

+### Why CDN way is not a good way
+Fetching from CDN it will make a network call which is expensive.
+It will also make our app vulnerable to security attacks.